Engage, educate and inspire

 Field trips eligible for consideration include visits to art, science and cultural museums, community service or civic projects, career-enrichment opportunities, or other defined educational events or experiences away from school.

-Field Trip Fund (for employee dependents)
+Field Trip FUNd (for employee dependents)

-A companion program for US Airways employees only, we award a $250 classroom grant, based on a competitive application process, for a public school field trip in which at least one student participating is a qualified dependent child of a US Airways employee.
+A companion program for US Airways employees only, we award a $250 classroom grant, based on a competitive application process, for a public school field trip in which at least one student participating is a qualified dependent child of a US Airways employee. $25,000 annually is allocated to this program.

 Capital and building grants